Advanz Pharma

-Advanz Pharma Corp. is a multinational pharmaceutical company headquartered in London.
+Advanz Pharma Corp. is a British multinational pharmaceutical company headquartered in London.
 It changed its name from Concordia Healthcare Corp. in November 2018.
 The company focuses on a number of therapy areas including endocrinology, ophthalmology, urology, anti-infectives, pain management, central nervous system disorders, oncology, haematology, cardiology and intensive care medicine.
 The company also focuses on acquiring legacy pharmaceutical compounds which are usually off-patent.
-The operational headquarters is in London, UK, operations centre in Mumbai, India and regional hubs in Europe, Australia and the US.
+The operational headquarters is in London, UK, the operations centre is in Mumbai, India and regional hubs are located in Europe, Australia, and Canada.